cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/01-awd_genomic_surveillance.md

 ---
 ::: {.callout-tip}
 #### Learning Objectives
-At the end of this session you should be to understand:
+At the end of this session you will be introduced to:

 - what is genomic surveillance
 - genomic surveillance techniques